WhatsApp Alternative for Enterprises

 To make matters worse, mobile phones are reliant on the device, mobile network, and apps to stay secure.
 When consumer applications are used for work, network administrators have virtually zero control over the security of the information shared.
 Though the device must be secure as well, the applications are the primary risk.
 The application must be able to separate personal data and private business data.

-Clearly, an app is needed that can authorize administration control over communities through an interface that’s secure, user-friendly, and can facilitate professional group messaging.
+Clearly, an app is needed that can authorise administration control over communities through an interface that’s secure, user-friendly, and can facilitate professional group messaging.

 Data Breach Equals Lost Income